gooddata/gooddata-productivity-tools/docs/BACKUP.md

 ## Configuration file (conf)
 The configuration files let you define which type of storage the export tool will save the backups to, and any additional storage-specific information that might be required.
 Currently AWS S3 and Local storage are supported.

 If you run the script with `list-of-parents` or `entire-organization`, the script will fetch the IDs of workspaces to process (either hierarchies under the specified parents or all the workspaces within the organization) in batches.
-As a default, the batch size is set to `100`, but you can parametrize it by setting the `api_page_size` parametter in your configuration yaml.
+As a default, the batch size is set to `100`, but you can parametrize it by setting the `api_page_size` parameter in your configuration yaml.

-The `batch_size` accepts integer value and determines how many workspaces will be processed before saving the backups to the selected storage.
-As a default, the batch size is set to 100.
+The `batch_size` is an optional parameter which accepts integer value and determines how many workspaces will be processed before saving the backups to the selected storage.
+As a default, the batch size is set to `100`.
+If you want to set a different batch size, you can specify so in the configuration yaml.

 The configuration file has the following format:
 ```yaml